mweel1/usa_high_level/civil-organizations/us-home-land-security/index.md

 ## DNS Requirements

 - The DNS system will track all requests made for the directory service, and provide them as an open API as logs in anonymous format if the domain owner chooses.
 Otherwise their domain name can be provided.
+- All DNS requests will need a personal profile and/or business profile + personal profile.
 - All DNS logs with the personal profile URL will be sent to the National Security Agency where jurisdictions can request details with proper approvals.
 - All DNS Systems must be have a fallback to the NITS.
 - No caching of DNS records is allowed on clients when using the usa: prefix.